 Common Rules and Regulations to Prevent Fatigue in Truck Operators

 Some scientific studies have indicated that driving while tired or fatigued is relative no different than operating a vehicle while intoxicated.
 The fatigued individual generally has similar impaired reaction time and poor decision-making skills to a drunk driver.
 These issues may largely contribute to dire consequences following a collision.
 The Department of Transportation has set strict regulations surrounding the trucking industry in an attempt to reduce the potential dangers of careless operation.

-Truck drivers are generally governed by various rules and regulations intended to prevent fatigue, including the hours of service based on the vehicle.
+As a driver fatigue accident lawyer in Glastonbury could explain, truck drivers are generally governed by various rules and regulations intended to prevent fatigue, including the hours of service based on the vehicle.
 Federal hours-of-service rules state, for example, that a driver typically cannot drive more than 11 hours at a time.
 They usually must stop and be off-duty for 10 consecutive hours before they are allowed to resume driving.